 Ben served as one of three members on the Senate Budget Committee on Education in the 2015-16 session.
 During that time, state spending increased significantly for K-12 schools and community colleges, and tuition was stable at the University of California and the California State Universities.
 The committee also prioritized increased enrollment of California students at public colleges and universities.

 California is experiencing a shortage of teachers, especially in the fields of science, technology, engineering and math (STEM).
 Ben authored legislation, SB 436, to address this shortage through a creative program that recruits and trains professionals working in STEM fields to become classroom teachers.
-He also authored SB 933 in 2016 that would have provided support to schools that establish mentorship programs for aspiring teachers to help them get through the critical first three years as educators.
+Through his work on the Education Committee he helped secure $25 million in funding for the teacher credentialing program.